teovillanueva/shadcn-ui-react/README.md

 Then it's pretty straight forward!
 You just import the components directly from `@teovilla/shadcn-ui-react` if you installed all of them or if you installed specific packages just import them from their respective package and keep your bundle size as low as possible!

-## Contributing
+## How does this keep up to date

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+I've created a [fork](https://github.com/teovillanueva/shadcn-ui-next-fork) of the components and I keep the fork updated with [this workflow](https://github.com/wei/pull).
+Then whenever there is a change in the fork a workflow is triggered in this repo and the components are generated and published automatically!